Authentic Sunday Sauce: A Family Tradition

 The addition of the pasta water really creates a silky sauce and will vastly improve the final dish.
 I find this to be true for most pasta dishes.
 I finished with grated Pecorino Romano cheese.

-A classic of the French bistro menu.
+Beef Bourguignon is a classic of the French bistro menu.
 It’s the food your grandmere would make.
 Some recipes are very complicated, but if you strip it down to the essential elements, it’s manageable.

 A pot of beef stew featuring chunks of tender beef, orange baby carrots, and whole mushrooms cooked in a rich red wine sauce.